Codecademy/docs/content/python/concepts/dictionaries/dictionaries.md

 Each entry in a dictionary is a key-value pair.
 Each pair is separated by a comma.

 Dictionary keys must be immutable types such as numbers and strings because keys should not change.
-Keys cannot be lists because lists are mutable, and it will throw a `TypeError`.
+Keys cannot be lists because lists are mutable, and it will raise a `TypeError`.

 Values can be any type, such as strings, numbers, lists, and even other dictionaries.